NoWauu/NoWauu/README.md

 ### 💬 About me

 I am a 18 years old french student, working to get the **FullStack developer** status.
 I'm currently in BUT INFO, where I learn some things about programming and around that.
-I still learn other things in my spare time and I enjoy discovering new features and programming languages.
+I still learn other things in my spare time and I enjoy discovering new features and programming languages (even if I'm actually tired of Python tbh).

 ### ⚙️ Skills
 <img src="https://www.vectorlogo.zone/logos/java/java-icon.svg" width="50"></img>